 - Add dries and butter, then mix on low to combine: add dry ingredients and soft butter cut into tablespoons into your mixer bowl.
 Using a dough hook, run mixer on the lowest setting (usually “stir”) until all ingredients are roughly combined, scraping bowl as needed to help any dry pockets blend in (about 1-2 minutes).*6

 - “Knead” on medium-low speed until elastic: with mixer on 2/10, allow the dough to mix for 2 minutes so it can start forming into a single, sticky mass.
 After that, raise the speed to 3 or 4/10 (no higher than 4/10)*7 and allow dough to mix for 8-10 minutes, checking it often.
 You’ll know it’s ready when it has formed into a single smooth mass, and it springs back with a little elasticity when you pull on it.
-When ready, you should be able to stretch it into a thin “window pane” (see photo).*8
+When ready, you should be able to stretch it into a thin “window pane” (see photos in post for more detail!).*8

 - Allow dough to rise: remove dough from mixing bowl and form loosely into a ball.
 Lightly grease mixing bowl with baking spray, then drop dough back into bowl, rolling it around to lightly grease it on all sides (this prevents a skin from forming).
 Loosely cover bowl with a dish towel or plastic wrap (that’s not sealed), and allow dough to rise in a warm place for about 1 ½ hours until doubled in size, soft, and very puffy.
-When it’s ready, an indent should remain with no bounce back when you press your finger gently into the dough (see photo).
+When it’s ready, an indent should remain with no bounce back when you press your finger gently into the dough (see photos in post for more detail!).

 TO ASSEMBLE THE ROLLS: